fmanimashaun/Steghub-DevOps-training/DevOps_tooling_website_solution/README.md

    ```

       paste the code below into the exports file:

       ```yml
       # exporting the nfs mount points:
       /mnt/apps 172.31.0.0/20(rw,sync,no_all_squash,no_root_squash)
       /mnt/logs 172.31.0.0/20(rw,sync,no_all_squash,no_root_squash)
       /mnt/opt 172.31.0.0/20(rw,sync,no_all_squash,no_root_squash)
       ```

+      > **(rw,sync,no_all_squash,no_root_squash)**: These are options that define the behavior of the NFS export.
+Each option is separated by a comma:
+      >- **rw**: This means the exported directory is read-write.
+Clients can both read from and write to the directory.
+      >- **sync**: This option ensures that all changes to the exported directory are written to disk before the server responds to the client.
+It provides data integrity but may reduce performance.
+      >- **no_all_squash**: This option disables the squashing of user IDs.
+Normally, NFS would map all remote user IDs to the nobody user to prevent unauthorized access.
+With no_all_squash, remote users retain their original IDs, allowing them to maintain their permissions.
+      >- **no_root_squash**: This option allows the root user on the client to have root access to the NFS share.
+Without this option, the root user would be mapped to the nobody user, which has limited permissions.

    ```bash
    sudo exportfs -arv
    ```

+   >The command sudo exportfs -arv is used to manage NFS (Network File System) exports on a Linux system.
+Here's what each part of the command does:
+   >- exportfs: This is the command used to maintain the list of currently exported NFS file systems.
+It controls how and what directories are shared with NFS clients.
+   >- **a**: This flag means "all."
+It tells exportfs to apply the operation to all directories listed in the /etc/exports file (the configuration file for NFS exports).
+   >- **r**: This stands for "re-export."
+It refreshes the NFS export list.
+Any changes in the /etc/exports file (e.g., added or removed directories) are applied without having to restart the NFS server.
+   >- **v**: This stands for "verbose."
+It provides detailed output, showing what the command is doing as it runs, which can be useful for debugging or confirming actions.

    ![NFS server export mount points](images/exports-mount-points.png)